-"We are committed to our homeland of Austria as part of the German-speaking linguistic and cultural community, to the groups of people native to our country and to a Europe of free peoples and fatherlands. [...]
+We are committed to our homeland of Austria as part of the Germanspeaking linguistic and cultural community, to the groups of people native to our country and to a Europe of free peoples and fatherlands. [...]
 The language, history and culture of Austria are German.
 The vast majority of Austrians are part of the German peoples', linguistic and cultural community. [...]
-Austria is not a country of immigration" (FPÖ 2011).
+Austria is not a country of immigration.
+(FPÖ 2011)

 The FPÖ defines the nation based on language, history and culture.
 It claims that Austrians are part of the German cultural nation and that nations must be kept separate, which is why it opposes multiculturalism.
-It misses that Austria has since the time of the Austrian empire been a multicultural society.
-To define Austria as exclusively German has been the project of the Nazis during the time of Hitler.
+It misses that Austria has been a multicultural society for a long time - since the time of the Austrian empire.
+To define Austria as exclusively German was the project of the Nazis during the time of Hitler.

 The Austrian president has a symbolic role.
 The major power lies with the government.
-Hofer in his electoral campaign announced that he would as Austrian president change this division of power and act not just act symbolically, but would dismiss the government if it does not accord to his prospects, for example in respect to refugee and immigration policies.
-"I have said that I dismiss the government if it breaks laws, breaks the constitution or again and again takes measures that harm the country.
-And then, the last step, the ultimo ratio, in order to avert damage from the country, can be the government's dissolution" (ATV, May 15, 2016).
-Green Party candidate Van der Bellen commented: "This would mean that the government acts by order of the President.
+Hofer in his electoral campaign announced that as Austrian president he would change this division of power and act not just symbolically; he would dismiss the government if it did not accord to his prospects, for example in respect to refugee and immigration policies.
+'I have said that I dismiss the government if it breaks laws, breaks the constitution or again and again takes measures that harm the country.
+And then, the last step, the ultimo ratio, in order to avert damage from the country, can be the government's dissolution'3 (ATV, 15 May 2016).
+Green Party candidate Van der Bellen commented:

+This would mean that the government acts by order of the President.
 But it is exactly the other way round: The President has to respect the government's suggestions.
-If you are elected and you really pursue this style, then we are on the way into an authoritarian republic" (ATV, May 15, 2016).
+If you are elected and you really pursue this style, then we are on the way into an authoritarian republic4.
+(ATV, May 15, 2016)